Nick Liversedge

-Nicholas James Liversedge (born 18 July 1988) is an English footballer who plays as a goalkeeper for Bishop Auckland.
+Nicholas James Liversedge (born 18 July 1988) is an English former footballer who played as a goalkeeper.

 Career

 Non-League career

 Born in Hull, Liversedge joined Darlington in November 2007, after progressing through Rotherham United's Centre of Excellence.
 He spent the 2008–09 season on loan to Whitby Town, making 30 appearances for the non-League club.
 He made his senior debut on 6 October 2009 against Leeds United in a Football League Trophy game but the game ended on a sour note when he was sent off for bringing down Leeds United player Enoch Showunmi.